cardmix/relayer-setup/README.md

 ## cardano-wallet

 * Backend wallets are stored in the "wallets" folder.
-Change the `mnemonic_senstence` in the "wallet.json" file to the seed phrase of your backend wallet.
+Change the `mnemonic_senstence` in the "wallet-example.json" file to the seed phrase of your backend wallet and save it as "wallet.json".
 * To start a cardano-wallet app, go to "scripts" folder and run `./wallet.sh`.

 IMPORTANT: it is strongly recommended not to store large amounts of crypto in such backend wallets.